michaelqmaguire/michaelqmaguire.github.io/aboutme.md

 I attended Florida State University for my undergraduate (2010 - 2013) and graduate (2015 - 2017) degrees.
 I have roughly five years of experience conducting data analysis and data management.
 I have previously worked for the Florida Department of Juvenile Justice and the Florida Department of Education.

+I firmly believe in reproducibility and transparency.
+This stems from software vendors often providing code on their website but offering no way to reproduce their results.

 I have experience using the following languages:

 - R (intermediate/advanced)